swo/16s-book/manuscript/sec03.md

 -   *Primer sequences*.
 The sequences of the primers used in the 16S amplification.
-They might also be the reverse complement of what’s in the data.
+They might also be the reverse complement of what's in the data.

 If you download a dataset or get it from a collaborator, it might come in an already-processed format.
-Depending on your purposes, it might be fine to use that data, which will look similar to something we’ll get a little further down this pipeline.
+Depending on your purposes, it might be fine to use that data, which will look similar to something we'll get a little further down this pipeline.

 Overview of the processing pipeline